lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/3-vector-aggregator.md

 Now that we've learned some basics of building Vector pipelines, it's time to configure a Vector Aggregator.
-Remembering back to the intro, using an Aggregator has several benefits:
+Remembering back to the intro, using an Aggregator has one major benefit:

 * You can distribute observability data processing across multiple nodes in your pipeline, rather than making your agent the sole locus of work.